thepirat000/Audit.NET/README.md

 > If you don't specify a Creation Policy, the default `Insert on End` will be used.

 ### Custom Actions
-You can configure Custom Actions that are executed for all the Audit Scopes in your application.
-This allows to globally change the behavior and data, intercepting the scopes after they are created or before they are saved.
+You can configure Custom Actions to be executed across all Audit Scopes in your application.
+This allows you to globally modify behavior and data, intercepting scopes after they are created, before they are saved, or during disposal

 Call the static `AddCustomAction()` method on `Audit.Core.Configuration` class to attach a custom action.